-Convenient both for Charlottesville, and Shenandoah National Park with its waterfalls, wildflower meadows and wood hollows where deer and black bear roam, this Virginia treehouse is tucked away on a private hillside amid 10 forested acres.
-The trees provide shade in the summer, and majestic mountain views in fall and winter.
+Convenient both for Charlottesville and Shenandoah National Park with its waterfalls, wildflower meadows, and wood hollows where deer and black bears roam, this is arguably the best treehouse resort Virginia has to offer.
+It’s tucked away on a private hillside amid 10 forested acres, and the trees provide shade in the summer and majestic mountain views in fall and winter.

-Inside, natural light floods the living spaces through floor-to-ceiling A–frame windows in the Great Room.
-The treehouse can accommodate up to eight guests across a range of sleeping arrangements including a queen, and a double fitted with a handsome brass bed, making it ideal for larger groups and families.
+Inside, natural light floods the living spaces through floor-to-ceiling A-frame windows in the Great Room.
+The treehouse can accommodate up to eight guests across a range of sleeping arrangements, including a queen-size bed and a double fitted with a handsome brass bed, making it ideal for larger groups and families.

 The treehouse is full of little touches that show the care the owners have taken with it.
 The upstairs bathroom has a lovely copper sink, for instance, and the pantry is kept well-stocked with spices.
 Expect to be wonderfully comfortable.
-The loft has an entertainment center great for kids to relax in at the end of a long day hiking, while on cold evenings you can cluster around the wood burning stove, and cook up a feast on the gas grill that sits on a spacious wraparound deck.
+The loft has an entertainment center great for kids to relax in after a long day hiking, while on cold evenings, you can cluster around the wood-burning stove and cook up a feast on the gas grill that sits on a spacious wraparound deck.

 Check out some of my other Treehouse Rentals Articles for future trip ideas!

-- The 12 Best Treehouse Rentals in Tennessee
+- The Top 28 Treehouse Rentals in Tennessee

-- The 13 Best Treehouse Rentals in Wisconsin
+- The 13 Amazing Treehouse Rentals in Wisconsin

-- 11 Majestic Treehouse Rentals in South Carolina
+- 15 Best Treehouse Rentals in South Carolina